Greatest Film Scenes

 • at his wit's end, Charlie expressed his distress: "God, you're a great girl.
 You got a few problems, but you're a great girl.
 And you're loaded with potential.
 But you're just too much for me.
 I can't handle this" - and he suggested going back to his own "boring, very safe life while if I've still got one"

-• at Ray's cheap roadside motel, Audrey confessed to the situation with Charlie: "He's just a guy.
+• in Ray's cheap roadside motel, Audrey confessed about her real relationship with Charlie: "He's just a guy.
 I picked him up on the street in New York.
 We pretended to be married for Mama, and it just carried over to the reunion.
 The guy's got a real wife and two real children.
 It's just a joke that got outta hand," but Ray wasn't entirely persuaded.
 Charlie was ordered to leave and drive back to his suburban home (with Audrey's car parked outside the reunion), while Ray and Audrey remained in the motel

-• in the company of a few police officers in a western-themed restaurant near the hotel - and knowing that Ray couldn't make a scene (as a convicted felon with a concealed weapon who had robbed a store and assaulted the clerk, and was also driving a stolen car and violating his parole from Pennsylvania), Charlie was able to acquire Ray's wallet and car keys, and the two fled to his home on Long Island in Ray's car
+• in the company of a few police officers in a western-themed restaurant near the hotel - Charlie knew that Ray couldn't make a big scene (due to his past as a convicted felon with a concealed weapon who had robbed a store and assaulted the clerk, and was also driving a stolen car and violating his parole from Pennsylvania); Charlie was able to acquire Ray's wallet and car keys, and he and Audrey fled to Charlie's home on Long Island in Ray's car

-• in the crowd-pleasing conclusion set shortly later, Charlie had quit his job, with a final few words of advice for his friend Larry: "It's better to be a live dog than a dead lion."
+• in the crowd-pleasing conclusion set shortly later, Charlie had quit his job, and had a final few words of advice for his friend Larry: "It's better to be a live dog than a dead lion"

 Lulu to Charlie: "You're a closet rebel"